malucalle/coda4microbiome/_pages/index.md

 # Presentation

- We introduce a new package, **coda4microbiome**, that aims to bridge the gap between microbiome research and compositional data analysis (CoDA).
+ We introduce a new package, **coda4microbiome**, available in CRAN, that aims to bridge the gap between microbiome research and compositional data analysis (CoDA).

 <p align="center">
   <img src="./assets/images/fillgap.png" width=700px />